Agatha Christie: Murder on the Orient Express: Setting and characters

 Murder on the Orient Express is set in the year 1934.
-The game initially begins in Istanbul, Turkey, while the remaining majority occurs within the carriages of the Orient Express, when it is blocked by an avalanche in Yugoslavia.
+The game initially begins in Istanbul, Turkey, while the remaining majority occurs within the carriages of the Orient Express on its way to Paris, France, when it is blocked by an avalanche in the middle of Yugoslavia.
 However, the player has some opportunities to venture outside the train into the snowy exterior environment.

 The player character is Antoinette Marceau, a devoted junior clerk at the Istanbul offices of the Compagnie Internationale des Wagons-Lits.
-At the encouragement of her employer Marcel Bouc, she attends to the wishes of Bouc's good friend Hercule Poirot, and the two work together.
+At the encouragement of her employer Marcel Bouc, she is to tend to the wishes of Bouc's friend Hercule Poirot, and the two work together.
 She is also aided by Poirot's friend Dr. Constantine.
 Ten of the thirteen murder suspects from Christie's novel are included in the game adaption.
 These suspects are Count and Countess Andrenyi, Colonel Arbuthnot, Mary Debenham, Princess Dragomiroff, Greta Ohlsson, Antonio Foscarelli, Cyrus Hardman, Caroline Hubbard, Hector McQueen, and several staff on the Orient Express.
 The victim is Samuel Ratchett.
 In total, there are twenty characters featured in the game.